MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/microsoft-staffhub-to-be-retired.md

 #### What will happen once StaffHub is retired?

 StaffHub stopped working for all users on June 30, 2020.
 Anyone who tries to open the app is shown a message directing them to download Teams.

-If the user has an active license that includes Teams and the organization has taken the appropriate steps to enable Teams, their data and core functionality from StaffHub will be available to them upon their transition to Teams.

 #### Will Teams offer all the functionality currently offered in StaffHub?